-Welcome to Routes 1 and A1A, the twin coastal roads along the Atlantic coast between Jacksonville and Key West that provide a great beach getaway road trip.
+Welcome to Routes 1 and A1A, the twin coastal roads along the Atlantic coast between Jacksonville and Key West that lead you on the greatest Florida beach road trip.

 U.S. Route 1 runs along the eastern coast of the United States for more than 2,000 miles between Key West, Florida and Fort Kent, Maine.
 Designed in the 1920’s to cover a route similar to that of the old Atlantic Highway, it connects the major east coast cities in a direct way that the more modern I-95, which parallels it, does not.

-While a New York to Florida summer road trip (really a low-cost beach getaway) would occupy two or three weeks in my youth, today’s time-pressed family may want to consider exploring a shorter stretch of US 1, the wonderful combination of Route 1 and Route A1A that snakes along the Atlantic coast of Florida from Jacksonville to Key West.
+A New York to Florida summer road trip (really a low-cost beach getaway) occupied two or three weeks in my youth.
+Today, time-pressed families typically explore a shorter stretch of US 1.
+Focus on the wonderful combination of Route 1 and Route A1A that snakes along the Atlantic coast of Florida from Jacksonville to Key West.
 The southernmost end, perhaps the most fun drive of all, was built as the two-lane Overseas Highway from Miami to Key West in the mid-1930s and was annexed to US 1 soon afterward.

 This route is also the federally-designated A1A Scenic and Historic Coastal Highway as well as a National Scenic Byway.
 While it changes names as it courses through towns and along a little bit of undeveloped coastline, the swaying palms, dune grass and sea grapes, gold sand beaches and sparkling waves make it a fun road trip.
 However, because much of A1A runs along Florida’s Barrier Islands, the road is subject to flooding or other storm damage and may be closed in parts, especially if you’re traveling during the summer hurricane season.

 You can customize the ride by choosing a few of the primary family destinations along the way (or veering west to Orlando), and spending as much or as little time as you’d like at each one.
 If you’ve rented a car, you can leave it at Key West and fly home, or else backtrack along the Overseas Highway to Miami, then jump on I-95 for the long trip north.
-A good resource for lodging along this route is the Florida Superior Small Lodgings Association whose family-owned, member properties — many with kitchens, pools, outdoor play areas and family amenities — will help you live like a local.
+A good resource for lodging along this route is the booking.com app since many family-owned properties — some with kitchens, pools, outdoor play areas and family amenities — use it to reach a broader audience.

 Day 1: Jacksonville